SamAJames/brist1d_processing/README.md

 5. **Aggregate data** insulin and activity data to 5-minute intervals.
 6. **Save processed data** in `/data/processed_state/` for analysis.

 ## License
-This project is licensed under the CC-BY-4.0 License.
+This project is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).